In a nightlife-oriented city emerging from pandemic restrictions, there is naturally a profound desire to make up for lost time.

 Flight Club

-Although darts is far from an obscure ale house pastime, Flight Club first appeared in London ten years ago promising to reinvent the pub sport for the twenty-first century.
+Although darts is far from an obscure ale house pastime, Flight Club first appeared in London twelve years ago promising to reinvent the pub sport for the twenty-first century.
 A whirlwind decade of cocktails, artisanal pizza, digitized multiplayer games and national expansion later, Flight Club is the household name in ‘social darts’ for all punters of all backgrounds, catering to everything from date nights to hen parties and, of course, bottomless brunches.

 Ship Canal House, 98 King St, Manchester M2 4WU